Why Improve Sepsis Protocols and Detection Methods

 Care Transitions: Improving Discharge Phone Call Outcomes

 When it comes to discharge phone calls, we often encounter the "my patient didn't answer" obstacle.
-Such a vital piece of the care puzzle should get bypassed because our team was sent to voicemail.
+Such a vital piece of the care puzzle shouldn't get bypassed because our team was sent to voicemail.
 This article outlines a few ways to increase the chances of patients answering this important phone call.

 Tactics to Increase Answering of Discharge Phone Call